wotbrew/clafka/README.md

 ```

 `fetch-log` and `fetch-seq` will skip messages that are too large to be fetched with a single fetch,
 so tune the fetch-size carefully.
-The default fetch size is 512KB should be plenty
+The default fetch size is 512KB which should be plenty
 for most use cases.

 ### Producer